amyklostermann/Savvy_Coders_Homework/README.md

 ~~7.
 Print a template literal that uses both variables to construct a short sentence about your Pizza Place.~~

-8. Construct an if statement that prints "Quality, not quantity." if you offer less than 10 toppings, or "A whole lot of pizza." if you offer 10 or more toppings.
+~~8.
+Construct an if statement that prints "Quality, not quantity." if you offer less than 10 toppings, or "A whole lot of pizza." if you offer 10 or more toppings.~~

-9. Add, commit, and push your JS file to your GitHub repo.
+~~9.
+Add, commit, and push your JS file to your GitHub repo.~~

 10. Send your TA a link to your GitHub Homework repo when finished.